Q&A with Aaron Steed

 - What measures are being taken to ensure the safety of customers on Move Day?

 Looking for a full list of safety precautions?
 Print out our list:

 Q: How can I prepare for the movers to arrive on Move Day?

 AS: While the moving company should do most of the preparation to ensure the safety of themselves and their customers, there are still some measures you can take to prepare:

-- We recommend that you also wear gloves and cloth face coverings.
+- We strongly recommend that you also wear gloves and cloth face coverings.